-The Wedding Party 2 was bigger in every aspect than its prequel; bigger budget (it cost ₦300 million), bigger cast, and a bigger profit.
+The Wedding Party 2 was bigger in every aspect than its prequel; a bigger budget (it cost ₦300 million), a bigger cast, and a bigger profit.

 The Wedding Party 2 is a romantic comedy focused on the romance and turbulent wedding between Nonso (Enyinna Nwigwe) and Deardre (Daniella Down).
 Nonso accidentally proposed to Deardre during a date in Dubai and after the catastrophic traditional wedding in Lagos, the families of the couple decided to take the wedding to Dubai.

 TWP2 is jointly produced by EbonyLife Films, FilmOne, Inkblot Productions, and Koga Studios.